 Did you know commenting and rating recipes is one of the best ways you can support your favorite food bloggers?
 If you made these shrimp tacos, please click the stars below to comment and Rate this Recipe

 For the Creamy Dill Sauce:

 - Mix ingredients for creamy dill sauce in a bowl.
-Refrigerate.
+Cover and set aside.

-- Cook shrimp in butter on medium-high heat on both sides until cooked (approximately 3 minutes on each side).
+- Add butter to the hot skillet until melted.
+Cook shrimp in butter (2 tablespoons) on medium-high heat on both sides until cooked (2-3 minutes on each side).